SimonGenin/hadron-docs/src/routing.md

 };
 ```

-It will respond with body:
+It will respond with a body:

 ```json
 {